 On March 11, 2020, the World Health Organization ("WHO") declared COVID-19 a pandemic.
-Due to orders issued by the governor of South Carolina and in an abundance of caution for the health of our customers and employees, on March 23, 2020 the Bank closed lobbies to all 5 offices but has remained fully operational.
+Due to orders issued by the governor of South Carolina and in an abundance of caution for the health of our customers and employees, in March 2020 the Bank closed lobbies to all 5 offices but remained fully operational.
+The Bank subsequently reopened all of the lobbies in June 2021.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was signed into law, which established the Paycheck Protection Program ("PPP") and allocated \$349.0 billion of loans to be issued by financial institutions.
 Under the program, the Small Business Administration ("SBA") will forgive loans, in whole or in part, made by approved lenders to eligible borrowers for payroll and other permitted purposes in accordance with the requirements of the program.
 These loans carry a fixed rate of 1.00% and a term of two years, if not forgiven, in whole or in part.
-The loans are 100% guaranteed by the SBA and as long as the borrower submits its loan forgiveness application within ten months of completion of the covered period, the borrower is not required to make any payments until the forgiveness amount is remitted to the lender by the SBA.
-The Bank received a processing fee ranging from 1% to 5% based on the size of the loan from the SBA.
+The loans are 100% guaranteed by the SBA and as long as the borrower submits its loan forgiveness application within ten months of completion of the covered period.
+The borrower is not required to make any payments until the forgiveness amount is remitted to the lender by the SBA.
+The Bank received a processing fee from the SBA ranging from 1% to 5% based on the size of the loan.
 The fees are deferred and amortized over the life of the loans in accordance with ASC 310-20.
 The Paycheck Protection Program and Health Care Enhancement Act ("PPP/ HCEA Act") was signed into law on April 24, 2020.
 The PPP/HCEA Act authorized additional funding under the CARES Act of \$310.0 billion for PPP loans to be issued by financial institutions through the SBA.
-The Bank has provided \$37.8 million in funding to 266 customers through the PPP as of December 31, 2020.
-Because these loans are 100% guaranteed by the SBA and did not undergo the Bank's typical underwriting process, they are not graded and do not have an associated reserve.
+The Bank has provided \$55.3 million in funding to 480 customers through the PPP as of December 31, 2021.
+Because these loans are 100% guaranteed by the SBA and did not undergo the Bank's typical underwriting process, they are not graded and do not have an associated allowance.

 Borrowers must submit a forgiveness application within ten months of the completion of the covered period.
 Once the borrower has submitted the application, the Bank has 60 days to review, issue a lender decision, and submit the decision and application to the SBA.
 Once the application is submitted, the SBA has 90 days to review and remit the appropriate forgiveness amount to the Bank plus any interest accrued through the date of payment.
 The SBA began accepting PPP Forgiveness Applications on August 10, 2020.
-As of December 31, 2020, the Bank received 127 PPP forgiveness applications, in the amount of \$13.9 million in principal, and submitted 57 applications and decisions to the SBA, in the amount of \$5.4 million in principal.
-Of the 57 PPP submissions, 48 loans, in the amount of \$4.6 million, were forgiven as of December 31, 2020.
+As of December 31, 2021, the Bank received 371 PPP forgiveness applications, in the amount of \$49.1 million in principal, and submitted 361 applications and decisions to the SBA, in the amount of \$47.7 million in principal.
+Of the 391 PPP submissions, 351 loans, in the amount of \$46.9 million, were forgiven as of December 31, 2021.
 Upon forgiveness the Bank will recognize the deferred fee income in accordance with ASC 310-20.
-The Bank received processing fees of \$1.4 million and recognized \$0.6 million during the year ended December 31, 2020.
+The Bank received processing fees of \$2.4 million and recognized \$1.3 million and \$0.6 million during the years ended December 31, 2021 and 2020, respectively.